 The substrates are then coated with dielectric or metallic coatings in our in-house facility.
-Metallic coatings are primarily used in high-power laser applications.
+Dielectric coatings are primarily used in high-power laser applications.

 Hard Dielectric Coatings for Laser Optics

-Inside our specially-developed, high-vacuum chambers containing an electron beam gun, we coat both our own as well as substrates supplied by customers with diameters ranging from 4 to 200 mm.
+Inside our specially-developed, high-vacuum chambers containing an electron beam gun, we coat both our own as well as substrates supplied by customers with diameters ranging from 4 to 390 mm.
 Furthermore, our machine shop manufactures holders for substrates with special sizes.
-Rush jobs can be done within 24 hours upon request.

 The department has five such coaters.
 One of these coaters uses sputter technology which allows us to manufacture even better optics for the next generation of lasers.
 Some of our specialties include the manufacture of glass parabolic mirrors for thin disk lasers, adaptive optics, and Gaussian mirrors.